Russia's Kremlev defies Olympic concern to win boxing vote - WHIZ News

 Kremlev will complete the presidential term of Gafur Rakhimov, who American authorities allege is involved with international heroin trafficking.
 Rakhimov has denied wrongdoing.

-Rakhimov resigned months after being elected two years ago by AIBA members who defied IOC warnings.
+Rakhimov resigned months after being elected two years ago by AIBA members who defied IOC warnings not to pick him.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports